Updated January 2023

 2.07 Canada Revenue Agency (CRA) Role

-The Canada Revenue Agency (CRA) is responsible for the review or audit of the T2 Corporation Income Tax Return (T2 return), along with the Schedule T2SCH564 which must be filed by the qualifying corporation in order to claim the OBPTC.
+The Canada Revenue Agency administers both Federal and Ontario corporate taxes.
+CRA is responsible for the review or audit of the T2 Corporation Income Tax Return (T2 return), along with the Schedule T2SCH564 which must be filed by the qualifying corporation in order to claim the OBPTC.
 The CRA also processes T2 tax returns and issues notices of assessment and tax refunds.

 In the event that the Certificate of Eligibility is not available when you are ready to file your T2 return, then you can still file the return and Schedule T2SCH564 with the estimated tax credit amount.
 Once Ontario Creates has issued the Certificate of Eligibility, submit the Certificate (or copy of) to the CRA.
 The CRA will process the claim once they have received the Certificate of Eligibility as well as the T2 Corporation Income Tax Return and applicable schedules.